 Do I have to be a history major to apply?

 No. Non-majors are eligible as long as they have taken history courses, their faculty sponsor is a member of the history department, and their research topic falls within the field of history.
 However, preference will be given to history majors and potential history majors.

 What is required to apply

 Application forms are available online.
-You may also request an application form from Bridgette Stokes-Conner or pick one up at the History Department office in Kravis 226.
+You may also request an application form from Lily Geismer in Kravis Office 210.
 In addition to the application form, you must write a 2-page research proposal outlining your research project, provide a budget and copy of your transcript (printout from CMC portal is sufficient), and secure a letter of support from a CMC history faculty member.

 What are the responsibilities of the faculty sponsor?

 The role of the faculty sponsor is to guide you in putting together your proposal and to provide ongoing support and guidance of your research should your fellowship be granted.

 Can I apply for more than one fellowship?